National Juneteenth Museum

 St. Louis, MO

-KAI was selected to provide Design-Build services for a new 17,000 SF residential facility for The Covering House.
-The Covering House is a Level III Youth Residential Facility that provides residential housing for minor survivors of sex trafficking.
-Slated for a 2024 completion, the new 10-bed, 17,000 SF residential facility will be on one level and mobile-friendly.
+KAI was selected to provide Design-Build services for a new 17,000 SF residential facility for The Hope and Restoration Community Center, a Level III Youth Residential Facility that provides residential housing for minor survivors of sex trafficking.
+Slated for a 2025 completion, the new 10-bed, 17,000 SF residential facility will be on one level and mobile-friendly.

 The Urban League of Metropolitan Saint Louis Senior Apartments & Community Center